Home Articles FAQ Site Map

 Chapter 11: This is available to businesses when there are some assets available to pay debtors - a percentage of what is owed.

 Chapter 12: This is for farmers.

-The worst part of bankruptcy is sometimes the trustee and judge do not care about codes or case law, and ignore previously secured liens to put the debtor's property into the pot for the trustee to earn a fee and for the benefit of all creditors.
+The worst part of bankruptcy, is sometimes the Trustee and judge do not care about codes or case law, and will ignore previously secured liens to put the debtor's property into the pot for the Trustee to earn a fee, and for the benefit of all the creditors.

-If you record an abstract of judgment, but the debtor owns no property when they filed for bankruptcy protection, the discharge of the debtor's debt wipes out your abstract.
+If you record an abstract of judgment, but your debtor owns no property when they filed for bankruptcy protection, the discharge of the debtor's debt wipes out your abstract.

-Even if your recorded Abstract Of Judgment attaches to a debtor's if there is not enough equity in the property beyond the homestead exemption.
+Even if your recorded abstract of judgment attaches to a debtor's home, if there is not enough equity in the property beyond the homestead exemption, it will not help you.
 For example, a property is worth 400K, the debtor owes 350K, and the homestead is 75K.
-There is no equity beyond the homestead, and the debtor's attorney can move the bankruptcy court to "avoid" (remove) the lien.
+There is no equity beyond the homestead, and the debtor's attorney can move the bankruptcy court to "avoid" (remove) your lien.

 Sometimes, especially when the debtor defrauded you and the court, you get a whole new (stronger) judgment from the bankruptcy court.
 If you get a new bankruptcy court judgment, your underlying state court judgment no longer applies.
 Since a bankruptcy court judgment is not dischargeable by bankruptcy, and can last for up to 20 years (except in places like Florida), bankruptcy court judgments can be very powerful.